ultraio/docs-blockchain/docs/contracts/NFT Contract/NFT Actions/purchase.a.md

 8. Send remainder of shares to the factory manager, done through inline calls

-9. Issue the token to the user
+9. Issue the token to the user. **Note**: minting a Uniq requires additional UOS paid by the factory manager.
+Refer for details to [issue.b - issue tokens with token factory](./issue.b.md)

 10. Increment the number of tokens purchased for the given user